 On October 1, 2015, the EPA lowered the primary and secondary ozone NAAQS to 0.070 ppm (70 ppb) averaged over 8 hours.
 See 80 FR 65292 (October 26, 2015).
 As required under section 107(d) of the CAA (42 U.S.C.A. § 7407) (relating to air quality control regions), the Commonwealth submitted designation recommendations for the 2015 ozone NAAQS to the EPA on October 3, 2016, based on the ambient ozone concentrations from the 2013 through 2015 ozone seasons.
-See 46 Pa.
-B. 5162 (August 20, 2016).
+See 46 Pa.B.
+5162 (August 20, 2016).
 The Commonwealth submitted revised designation recommendations to the EPA on April 22, 2017.
-See 47 Pa.
-B. 2387 (April 22, 2017).
+See 47 Pa.B.
+2387 (April 22, 2017).
 The EPA issued final designations for the attainment/unclassifiable areas on November 16, 2017.
 See 82 FR 54232 (November 16, 2017).
 In June 2018, the EPA designated Bucks, Chester, Delaware, Montgomery and Philadelphia Counties as nonattainment for the 2015 ozone NAAQS.
 See 83 FR 25776 (June 4, 2018).
 Based on the certified ambient air monitoring data for 2018, eight monitors in seven counties in this Commonwealth have design values that violate the 2015 ozone NAAQS.
 The monitors are in Allegheny, Bucks, Chester, Delaware, Montgomery, Northampton and Philadelphia Counties.
-The Department must ensure that the 2015 ozone NAAQS is attained and maintained by implementing permanent and Federally-enforceable control measures as necessary and appropriate.
+The Department must ensure that the 2015 ozone NAAQS is attained and maintained by implementing permanent and Federally enforceable control measures as necessary and appropriate.

-Reductions in VOC emissions that would be achieved following the implementation of this proposed rulemaking as a final-form rulemaking would allow the Commonwealth to make progress in attaining and maintaining the 1997, 2008 and 2015 8-hour ozone NAAQS.
+VOC emission reductions that are achieved following the implementation of this final-form rulemaking will allow the Commonwealth to make progress in attaining and maintaining the 2008 and 2015 8-hour ozone NAAQS.

-Monetized public health benefits of attaining the 2008 and 2015 ozone NAAQS
+Monetized public health benefits of attaining the 2008 and 2015 ozone NAAQS.

-The monetized health benefits to residents in this Commonwealth and the economic benefits to agricultural, hardwoods and tourism industries in this Commonwealth as a result of attaining and maintaining the ground-level 8-hour ozone NAAQS, achieved in part through maintaining the reduced emissions of ozone precursors at GDFs under this proposed rulemaking, are considerable in comparison to the costs that would be incurred by the owners and operators of GDFs to comply with this proposed rulemaking.
-The EPA has estimated the monetized health benefits of attaining the 2008 and 2015 ozone NAAQS.
-The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm range from \$ 2 billion to \$17 billion on a National basis by 2020.
-See "Fact
+The monetized health benefits to residents, and the economic benefits to agricultural, hardwoods and tourism industries in Pennsylvania as a result of attaining and maintaining the ground-level 8-hour ozone NAAQS, achieved in part through maintaining the reduced emissions of ozone precursors at GDFs under this final-form rulemaking, are considerable in comparison to the costs incurred by the owners and operators of GDFs to comply with this final-form rulemaking.

-Sheet, Final Revisions to the National Ambient Air Quality Standards for Ozone."
-Approximately 140 million Americans live in areas affected by unhealthy levels of ozone pollution and approximately 8 million Pennsylvanians live in areas with unhealthy ozone pollution.
+The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm range from \$2 billion to \$17 billion on a National basis by 2020.
+See "Fact Sheet, Final Revisions to the National Ambient Air Quality Standards for Ozone."2 Approximately 140 million Americans live in areas affected by unhealthy levels of ozone pollution and approximately 8 million Pennsylvanians live in areas with unhealthy ozone pollution.
 Prorating that benefit to this Commonwealth, based on these population estimates, results in a public health benefit of \$113 million to \$965 million.

 Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.
 See "Regulatory Impact Analysis of the Final Revisions to the National Ambient Air Quality Standards for Ground-Level Ozone," EPA Office of Air and Radiation, EPA-452/R-15-007, September 2015.
 Prorating that benefit to this Commonwealth, based on population, results in a public health benefit of \$86 million to \$257 million.
-These estimated monetized health benefits would not all be the result of implementing this proposed rulemaking, but the EPA estimates are indicative of the benefits to residents in this Commonwealth of attaining and maintaining the 2008 and 2015 8-hour ozone NAAQS through the implementation of a suite of measures to control VOC emissions in the aggregate from different source categories.
+The implementation of this final-form rulemaking will not result in all of these estimated monetized health benefits, but the EPA estimates are indicative of the benefits to residents of Pennsylvania of attaining and maintaining the 2008 and 2015 8-hour ozone NAAQS through the implementation of a suite of measures to control VOC emissions in the aggregate from different source categories.